pumanitro/Teamway/README.md

 ## Not done but nice to have

-[ ] authentication on backend + frontend to access API
+- [ ] authentication on backend + frontend to access API
+- [ ] react-hook-form to handle forms

 ## Available Scripts BE (Backend)